Filing Small Claims Cases

 The plaintiff is responsible for obtaining service of the citation.
 A copy of the petition is attached to the citation.
 The citation is directed to the defendant and informs the defendant of the filing of the petition, and warns that the defendant must timely file a written answer or a judgment by default may be rendered for the relief demanded in the petition.
 Rule 501.1.

-Service Outside of Harris County
+Service Outside of Hill County

 For citations to be served in a county other than Hill County, the constable or sheriff of that County should be contacted for the amount of the service fee and location for forwarding the citation.